mohammadJaliliTorkamani/Face-Emotions-Detector/README.md

 # Python Face Emotion Detetor (OpenCV + Cascade Classifier)
-an open-source console application developed with `Python 3` using `OpenCV`, `Keras`, and `Cascade Classifier` to train and detect seven human face emotion types as follows below:
+The open-source console application developed with `Python 3` using `OpenCV`, `Keras`, and `Cascade Classifier` to train and detect seven human face emotion types as follows below:
 * Angry
 * Happy
 * Disgust